oceantracker/oceantracker/docs/info/future_dev.rst

 Future additions
 ===================
-#. add status_modifier list of classes, to hold tidal stranding, kill old particles etc
-#. more post step bookkeeping to pre step bookkeeping to eliminate 2 costly update_cell
-#. find a numba container suitable for passing all fields and part prop as a group by name, to allow assess to all and reduce arguments needed
-#. velocity interpolator which tweaks flows parallel to faces with adjacent dry cell or land bounday? after random walk velocity is added?

 #.
-Fuse looping for field interpolation for particle properties to reduce RAM-CPU memory traffic
-    * kernal version of interpolate fields
-    * fuse velocity interpolation and euler step
-    * Update field derived particle properties as a group with kernel interpolator
-#. make error trapping reponse  more consistent, eg some errors return no info
-#.
-Fuse Runge-kutta steps loops to reduce RAM-CPU memory traffic
-    * kernal versions of BC walk and vertical walk
-    * fuse BC walk and velocity interpolation using kernals
-#.
-Reader memory shared between parallel cases
-#. support for structured grids, eg. ROMS
-#. option for particle tracking to work natively in lat/log cords
-#.
-RK45 solver to allow adaptive time stepping to improve accuracy for those particles where flows are rapidly varying in time or space.
-#.
-Read release points/polygons from file, eg shape files, csv
-#. system to check data types match those required when used in numba signatures

-#.
 Shared/asynchronous reader to speed solution and save total memory, changes required:
-    * reader buffer as ring buffer on global hindcast time step
     * set up shared grid and reader field memory in parent and child model runs
     * set up  control variables as shared memory and child and parent responses to reader buffer changes
     * spawn asynchronous model runs, based on parent readers time steps in the buffer